-The grantee must expend at least 90% of the grant award funds in a tranche, or grant budget year, before the additional funds will be advanced.
+The Grant Recipient must expend at least 90% of the grant award funds in a tranche before the additional funds will be advanced.
 CPRIT will work with the grantee to coordinate the advancement of additional grant funds in such a way as to not unnecessarily affect work in progress or project planning.